Skip to main content

 Overview

-There are three ways to run a node:
+There are two ways to run a node:

 • Option 1: Run a just script

 It's the simplest way to run a local chain.
-Initiate a just script that builds the chain binary and then creates, configures, and runs a new chain.
+Initiate our just script that builds the chain binary and then creates, configures, and runs a new chain.

 We recommend this option if you wish to run a node with custom settings and learn the basics of interacting with a node.